takenoto/takenoto/README.md

 Hi, I’m Renan Mendes 👋.

-I'm applying my ~4 years experience in design to creating mobile experiences.
+I'm applying my ~4 years of experience in design to creating mobile experiences.
 By the way, I'm supposed to be a chemical engineer.